smchowdh/ConcurrentKeyValueStore/README.md

 ### DelayProvider
 I have chosen to artificially create delay to simulate searching for data and copying memory into/from the store to thoroughly test race conditions and concurrency capabilities in an embedded environment.
 For multithreaded tests, the delay provider is set to delay based on the timer in **main.delay.TestDelayProvider.java**.
 When using the production delay, the function is a no-op resulting in no added delay to production code.

+### Dependencies

+The following dependencies are used to assert tests:
+* Junit4
+* Hamcrest-core

+Follow the instructions [here](https://github.com/junit-team/junit4/wiki/Download-and-Install) to add them as dependencies